dmedri/sphinx-template/INSTALL.md

 INSTALL
 =======

 To edit a doc you need only a text editor.
 Browse `src/` directory, open .rst files.
-The `index.rst` collect the references to other available files (w/o extension).
-The `chapter1.rst` and `chapter2.rst` are esamples.
+Take a look at `index.rst`, you'll find refs to `chapter1.rst` and `chapter2.rst`, some basic examples included.

 Basic requirements
 ------------------